Table of Contents

 ARSessionFactory.AddFrameSource<ThreeDofCameraDeviceFrameSource>(session);

-During the session assembly process, only one frame data source in the frame data source group will be selected and assembled into the session.
-The selection rule depends on the value of the AssembleOptions.FrameSourceSelection property.
-Under the default configuration, the final selected frame data source can be influenced by adjusting the order of the components in the frame data source group.
+During session assembly, only one frame data source in the group will be selected and assembled into the session, based on the value of the AssembleOptions.FrameSourceSelection property.
+With default configurations, you can influence the selected frame source by adjusting the order of components in the frame source group.

-In scripts, you can use Transform.SetSiblingIndex(int) to adjust the order of objects.
+In scripts, use Transform.SetSiblingIndex(int) to adjust object order.

-For example, to place the MotionTrackerFrameSource before other frame data sources, you can select the Motion Tracker object in the Hierarchy view and drag it to the top position.
+For example, to prioritize MotionTrackerFrameSource over other frame sources, select the Motion Tracker object in the Hierarchy view and drag it to the top position.

-The same effect can also be achieved with the following script code:
+The same effect can be achieved with this script code:

 motionTrackerFrameSource.transform.SetSiblingIndex(0);

-Additionally, there are some predefined sorting methods available.
-In the Hierarchy view, select AR Session (EasyAR), right-click, and use the menu EasyAR Sense > Utility > Sort Frame Source : * > * to sort specific frame data source components.
+Predefined sorting methods are also available.
+In the Hierarchy view, select AR Session (EasyAR), right-click, and use the menu EasyAR Sense > Utility > Sort Frame Source : * > * to sort specific frame source components.

-In scripts, you can use ARSessionFactory.SortFrameSource(GameObject, ARSessionFactory.FrameSourceSortMethod) to achieve the same effect.
+In scripts, use ARSessionFactory.SortFrameSource(GameObject, ARSessionFactory.FrameSourceSortMethod) to achieve the same effect.

-For example, using the menu EasyAR Sense > Utility > Sort Frame Source : Motion Tracker > System SLAM will place the MotionTrackerFrameSource before ARCoreFrameSource, ARCoreARFoundationFrameSource, ARKitFrameSource, ARKitARFoundationFrameSource, and AREngineFrameSource.
+For example, using the menu EasyAR Sense > Utility > Sort Frame Source : Motion Tracker > System SLAM prioritizes MotionTrackerFrameSource over ARCoreFrameSource, ARCoreARFoundationFrameSource, ARKitFrameSource, ARKitARFoundationFrameSource, and AREngineFrameSource.

 alt text